 John is an award-winning composer, music producer, songwriter and performer from West Yorkshire.

-After graduating from Manchester University he spent years travelling and working as a touring and recording artist, amassing a cult following for his acclaimed genre-hopping ensemble The Little Unsaid, now a regular staple at major festivals including Glastonbury and receiving radio play from the likes of Iggy Pop and Guy Garvey.
+Previously he spent years on the road as a touring and recording artist in the UK and Europe, garnering a cult following for his genre-hopping project The Little Unsaid, now a regular staple at Glastonbury and receiving radio play from the likes of Iggy Pop and Guy Garvey.

 Press